haskellfoundation/error-message-index/message-index/messages/GHCup-00210/index.md

 Then make sure you have the required GPG public keys: https://www.haskell.org/ghcup/guide/#gpg-verification

-Run ghcup with `-v` to see the exact gpg error, e.g.:
+Finally, run `ghcup` with `-v` to see the exact `gpg` error, which can be used to diagnose why verification is failing.
+For example, if the key has not been imported, GPG will fail with the following message:

 ```
 $ ghcup -v --gpg strict list